subhamoykarmakar224/ZCCTicketViewerSubmission/README.md

 ## Introduction
 This project is for Zendesk Intern Coding Challenge for 2021.
 The application has been written in python using the bottle framework.
 The application will authenticate a user using OAuth and fetch tickets for that user.
+If you have any questions feel free to reach out to subhamok@uci.edu.

 ![Dashboard](HomePage.PNG)